Mercury13/unicodia/develop.md

 # Update font: what to pay attention to?
 * First of all tofu stats (About → Tofu statistics / Ctrl+T): there should be no new tofu
 * Then display of characters and samples
-* If some character hangs → check whether it was fixed professionally
+* If some character hangs → check whether it was fixed professionally.
+Most hanging characters are done in UnicodiaFunky font, some in *Fixup.

 # How to update emoji?
 * Simple emoji (no skintones)